Delay in transmission infra bigger challenge for RE expansion than land availability: SECI MD PSU Watch

 Shalini Sharma

 Gandhinagar: State-run Solar Energy Corporation of India (SECI), a newly-minted Navratna public sector undertaking (PSU), is at the forefront of the expansion of Renewable Energy (RE) in India.
 SECI’s Managing Director (MD) RP Gupta spoke to PSU Watch on the sidelines of RE-Invest 2024 and discussed the challenges facing the next phase of RE expansion in India.
-He said that timely creation of RE power transmission infrastructure poses a bigger challenge for RE expansion than land availability because it is taking longer to put up transmission lines than set up RE projects.
+He said that delay in transmission infrastructure for evacuation of RE power poses a bigger challenge for RE expansion than land availability because it is taking longer to put up transmission lines than set up RE projects.
 The SECI MD said that three geographical locations in India — the Great Rann of Kutch in Gujarat, the entire desert in Rajasthan and Ladakh — have enough chunks of land to meet India’s RE requirements well through 2047.

 He also discussed SECI’s future growth strategy as it completes 13 years of its foundation on September 20.
 Here are excerpts: